ProvableHQ/leo/documentation/guides/testing.md

 ## Running a Devnet

-`leo devnet` spins up a full multi-validator snarkOS network locally.
-It is heavier to set up than `leo devnode` but provides a closer approximation of consensus behaviour for scenarios that require it.
+`leo devnet` starts a full multi-validator snarkOS network locally.
+It requires more resources than `leo devnode` but provides a closer approximation of consensus behavior.

 See the [`leo devnet` CLI reference](./../cli/devnet.md) for setup instructions and flags.

 ## Deploying/Executing on Testnet

-To deploy and execute on Testnet, you'll need to set your endpoint back to one of the public facing options.
-Additionally, you'll need to obtain Testnet credits — visit [**https://faucet.aleo.org/**](https://faucet.aleo.org/) to request them.
+To deploy and execute on Testnet, you will need to set your endpoint back to one of the public facing options.
+Additionally, you will need to obtain Testnet credits — visit [**https://faucet.aleo.org/**](https://faucet.aleo.org/) to request them.

 ## Other Tools